Sebastianhju/Runeterra-5e/Runes.md

 ### Dark Harvest <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/DarkHarvest.png" Align=left width=20% height=20%>
 Once a turn whenever you damage a bloody creature you gain a stack of *Harvest* and they take 1d4 force damage plus 1d4 for every twenty stack of *Harvest* you already have.
 A Once used, it cannot be used again until you score a takedown, or finish a long rest.

-The damage dice increases to 1d6 at level 5, 1d8 at level 9, 1d10 at level 13 adn 1d12 at level 17.
+The damage dice increases to 1d6 at level 5, 1d8 at level 9, 1d10 at level 13 and 1d12 at level 17.

 ---